python/devguide/getting-started/setup-building.rst

 What is GitHub Codespaces?
 --------------------------

-set up the same environment but locally in a docker container if you'd prefer th If you'd like to start contributing to CPython without needing to set up a local developer environment, you can use
+If you'd like to start contributing to CPython without needing to set up a local developer environment, you can use
 `GitHub Codespaces <https://github.com/features/codespaces>`_.